JustAGyro/Group-Portfoilio-Project-Robinhood/user_stories.md

 - As a logged in user, I can view my notes on my dashboard and edit them.
   - I can assign each note to a stock
+  - I click a button that says add note at the bottom of the dashboard.
+This opens a modal where I can input the information for the note.
+  - I can input a stock symbol to attach the note to a certain stock.
 - As a logged in user, I can customize my dashboard to have as little or as much as possible.
   - There is an edit dashboard button that will bring me to the edit menu.